I’ve been released - what does it mean?

 More people than we need:

-When casting, we find productions like a variety of choice when casting.
+Productions like a variety of choice when casting.
 A good rule of thumb is 1 in 3.
 This is a competitive industry - the barriers to entry are low and the requirements are high.
 Therefore, productions like to see 3 options for every 1 role.

 Things changed: